LukePappa/Ourism/p.md

 Everything present at t=0 subjectively experiences a timeline wherein it comes to recognize Divine Love as the only reality.
-Such clarity of perception is known to those who do not impose misery upon themselves, whether in response to external events, the actions of others, or their own shortcomings.
+Such clarity of perception is known to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.